Blog / Is the EPPP Hard? What the Data Actually Says

 It's not about memorizing everything.
 You don't need to know every theorist's middle name.
 You need to understand concepts well enough to apply them.

 It's not impossible.
-82% of people pass on the first try with adequate preparation.
+Roughly 4 in 5 people pass on the first try with adequate preparation.
 The people who struggle usually either under-prepared, used the wrong study method, or waited too long after finishing their program.

 What Actually Predicts Success